-• Market share and product mix remains stable for all future years.
+- Market share and product mix remain relatively stable for all future years. - Fiscal 2017/18 overall sales growth will be five per cent, driven by volume growth, retail margins and inflation. - Overall sales growth for future years will move in line with historical averages and will be 2.8 per cent due to a combination of inflation and volume growth.

-- Fiscal 2016/17 overall sales growth will be 4.8 per cent, driven mainly by retail margins and inflation. - Overall sales growth for fiscal 2017/18 and future years will be 1.4 per cent due to a combination of inflation and volume growth. - While grocery stores are now permitted to sell alcohol directly from their shelves or under a store-within-a-store model, the impact of grocery stores is not yet included since the number of stores that are selling liquor products remains relatively small.
+• While grocery stores are now permitted to sell alcohol directly from their shelves or under a storewithin-a-store model, the impact of grocery stores is not yet included since the number of stores that are selling liquor products remains relatively small.

-Capital requirements reflect expenditures for updating and improving stores, technology-related projects and ongoing equipment replacements.
+Capital requirements reflect expenditures for updating and improving stores, technology-related projects, and ongoing equipment replacements.

-In August 2014, the property where the LDB's current Vancouver warehouse is located on East Broadway was sold.
-The LDB is leasing the current facility until an alternative warehousing solution is finalized.
+In August 2014, the property where the LDB's current Vancouver warehouse is located (on East Broadway) was sold.
+The LDB is leasing the current facility until the warehouse in Delta is ready for operation.